Note

 To use Device query in your tenant, you must have a license that includes Microsoft Intune Advanced Analytics.
 For more information, see Intune add-ons.

-You can use this feature for either an individual device, or for multiple devices.
+You can use this feature for an individual device or for many devices.

 Query a single device

-To query a single device in Intune, select a device, select Device query, and then select Query with Copilot.
+To query a single device in Intune, go to Devices > All devices > select a device, and then select Monitor > Device query.

-When the Copilot window opens, enter your question about the device.
-If device query supports the properties needed to answer the question, Copilot generates a KQL query that you can use to get the data that you require.
+In Copilot Chat, enter your question about the device.
+If device query supports the properties needed to answer the question, then Copilot generates a KQL query that you can use.

 The following examples are some queries you can try: